kvnn/kevinriggen/_posts/2011-11-30-Moving-favgoal-to-coffee.md

 	1. save as file_name-orig.js if you don't have version control
 	2. save as file_name.coffee
 	3. change syntax to coffee syntax
-	    a.
-I search & replaced the following :
+	   * I search & replaced the following :
 	        /* to '''
 	        */ to '''
 	        // to #
 	        function.{ to ->
 	        "var " to ""
-	    b. everything else I changed manually
+	    * everything else I changed manually
-	    c. get rid of ternaries
+	    * get rid of ternaries
 	4. run `coffee -c file_name.coffee`
 	5. fix errors
-	    a.
-It is common to run into strange issues regarding indentation. the most obvious if an error like "unexpected indent at line 145" when the indent makes complete sense.
+	    * It is common to run into strange issues regarding indentation. the most obvious if an error like "unexpected indent at line 145" when the indent makes complete sense.
 This is surely a space / tab issue in your editor.
-	    b.
-If you get an error like "word is not defined", than you've left in a "var" or "function" somewhere.
+	    * If you get an error like "word is not defined", than you've left in a "var" or "function" somewhere.
 	6. if compilation works, test all functionality that this file provides
-        a.
-Some of my refactored code compiled without error but ended up being semantically different than my original file.
+        * Some of my refactored code compiled without error but ended up being semantically different than my original file.
 I believe that every case was due to bad indentation on my part.